Lordbooker/linux-g13-driver/README.md

     sudo pacman -S jre8-openjdk

 ## Build

 Open a console (command prompt)
 Go to the directory where you unzipped your download

-type `make`
+type `make all` to build the driver

+then type `make install` to write the UDEV-Rules

 ## Running Application

+The Driver needs a Ruleset to work.
+There are (at this point) no standard bindings for the G-Keys.
+If you don't want to use des GUI App, just copy the Folder ".g13" to your 'home' Directory an you be able to use Tools like "Input Remapper" to make your own sets.

-Run the config tool first!
+Else, Run the config tool first!
 In a command prompt go to the directory where you unzipped your download and type:

     java -jar Linux-G13-GUI.jar